papermerge/documentation/docs/setup/add-ocr-langs.md

 By default the {{extra.project}} docker image includes English and German OCR languages.

+You can install extra languages in couple of steps described in the following guide.

+!!! note

 	All languages are specified in three letters code as per <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes " class="external-link" target="_blank">ISO 639-2T</a> standard -
 	second column in the table.

-You can install extra languages in couple of steps described in following guide.

 ## Step 1 - Create your custom OCR docker image